FinLegal/API-Documentation/UseCasesWalkthrough.md

 Here are a few common scenarios that consumers of our API typically implement.
 The aim here is to provide examples of the order in which API calls can be made to satisfy basic use cases.
 As an integrator you will work with a Case Funnel customer to define the use case(s) before implementing any API calls.

-For the purposes of this walkthrough we will use the following ficticious claim:
+For the purposes of this walkthrough we will use the following fictitious claim:
 * Our claim contains four activities
 * Activities are configured in a workflow where: Activity 1 -> Activity 2 -> Activity 3
 * Activity 4 is assigned, by a case handler, as and when it is required and is not assigned through workflow

+**Note:** All id's (uuid's) shown in the examples below are fictitious.
+And also be aware id's are environment & claim specific.

 ## Use Case: Creating a client & redirecting them to step 1 of the claims process
 *Expectation:* You have captured some basic information about the client (email & name) & now wish to refer them to a claims site so they complete the remaining three activities of the claim.